pameyer52/ncd-nn/README.md

 # ncd-nn

 ## Description:
-ncd-nn is a simple utility to calculate nearest-neighbor of files using normalized compressive distance.
+ncd-nn is a simple utility to calculate nearest-neighbor of files using normalized compression distance.